UofSC-STAR/STAR/README.md

 ```
 sudo python STAR.pyw
 ```
-notice we suggest you run the program with root permission as S.T.A.R. needs to make quite a few temporary files and depending on your settings it might require require root permission.
+notice we suggest you run the program with root permission as S.T.A.R. needs to make quite a few temporary files and depending on your settings it might require root permission.